Biodepot-workflows/GDC-dna-seq/workflow/GEN3readme.md

 1. Login to the data commons portal.
 2. Click on the profile button at the top navigation bar.
 3. Click the “Create API key” button, and download the JSON token.
-4. Copy the JSON credentials file to the directory mapped to the /data directory in Bwb.
+4. Add a folder called "gdc" to the directory mapped to the /data directory in Bwb.
+5. Copy the JSON credentials file to the "gdc" directory.

 ## Downloading a GDC token file